The Purpose of a Budget and 11 Reasons Why You Need One

 Budgeting Helps You Live Within Your Means

 With easy access to credit, it’s easy to overspend.
-Some people don’t even realize they’re doing it until they’re up to their eyeballs in debt.
+Some people don’t realize they’re doing it until they’re up to their eyeballs in debt.

 When you create and follow your budget, you don’t spend money you don’t have.
 You know how much you earn, how much you can spend, and how much you can save.